 So what is happening in Croydon?

-There is also a document on Croydon STP Commissioning Intentions 2017-19, dated 30 September 2016 and presented at Croydon's Health and Wellbeing Board on 19 October 2016.
-These are also shown at the bottom of this page.
+You can also see document on Croydon STP Commissioning Intentions 2017-19, dated 30 September 2016 and presented at Croydon’s Health and Wellbeing Board on 19 October 2016, below

 We will update with more information on this page as we receive it.

-Healthwatch Croydon has produced Healthwatch Croydon and the Sustainability and Transformation Plan guidance showing how they plan to engage in terms of communication, participation, insight and co-design, see below.
+Healthwatch Croydon has produced Healthwatch Croydon and the Sustainability and Transformation Plan which shows how we plan to engage with the process.